 The holidays are fast approaching, and if you (like me) haven’t checked everyone off that gift list yet, do not panic!
-More than ever this year, the idea of sticking close to home (or better yet, staying inside) has never been so appealing, or so important.
-So, if you (like me) still need a few choice presents for your loved ones, here are a few perfect places to #shoplocal.
+Here are a few perfect places to #shoplocal for your loved ones.
 Instead of praying for that box to be delivered on time, try a curbside pick-up at a shop nearby.
 Make supporting your community a priority this year (and every year for that matter).

 Oh, mon dieu!
 Montreal is so chock full of local artisans there is an embarrassment of choice.
 At Général 54, you’ll find a plethora of modern, sustainable Canadian designed fashion and accessories.
 Their brick-and-mortar shop is like a Christmas wish list come to life, and luckily their online shop is also quite delightful.

 Prince Edward County, ON

 Prince Edward County is its own little ecosystem and a perfect escape from bustling urban life in normal times.
 During these quiet days just before the arrival of winter, the local artisans are still at it, toiling away in their creative workshops.
 You can order and grab original finds like shmancy candles from the newly opened The County Candle Co.
 You can fill your home with the nature smells of Sandbanks along with bespoke smells to represent each county in PEC.

 For a wide selection of local loot, visit The Local Store’s online shop, featuring hundreds of products from PEC makers and artisans.
 Their online store is always open and offers curbside pickup.